OwenWinegar/My-Music-Database/README.md

 The project uses selection sort, manually implemented, for:
 - Sort by rating (Track, AudioBook, Podcast -- each separately)
 - Sort by year
-- Sort by title
+- Sort by title<br>
-#### Because each media type stores rating differently, the sort uses the overriden CompareTo() implementations inside each class
+Because each media type stores rating differently, the sort uses the overriden CompareTo() implementations inside each class

 ## How to Run the Program
 1. Open the projeect folder in Visual Studio or VS Code